bdtinc/maskcam/README.md

 git clone https://github.com/bdtinc/maskcam.git
 ```

-Go to the `server/` folder, which has a complete implementation of the server in four different containers: the Mosquitto broker, backend API, database, and Streamlit frontend.
+Go to the `server/` folder, which has all the needed components implemented on four containers: the Mosquitto broker, backend API, database, and Streamlit frontend.

 These containers are configured using environment variables, create the `.env` files by copying the default templates:
 ```